Toa Fraser

-Toa Fraser (born 1975) is a New Zealand born playwright and film director, of Fijian heritage.
+Toa Fraser (born 1975) is a New Zealand born playwright and film director.
 His first feature film, No. 2, starring Ruby Dee won the Audience Award (World Dramatic) at the 2006 Sundance Film Festival.
 His second, Dean Spanley, starring Sam Neill, Jeremy Northam and Peter O'Toole, premiered in September 2008.
 His third film Giselle was selected to be screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
 His fourth, The Dead Lands, a Maori action-adventure film, was released in 2014.

 Life

-Fraser moved to Auckland in 1989.
+Fraser's parents were English and Fijian.
+He moved to Auckland in 1989.
 He attended Sacred Heart College, Auckland and is a graduate of the University of Auckland.
 His father is Eugene Fraser who has worked for both the BBC and many other radio and TV stations across the world as a radio continuity presenter.
 In April 2021, Fraser announced via Twitter that he had been diagnosed with Young Onset Parkinson's disease in 2016.